-Printed materials (business cards, literature, branded gifts, etc.) may only be distributed according to the rules of an event (summits, chapter meetings, etc.).
+Printed materials (business cards, literature, branded gifts, etc.) may only be distributed according to the rules of an event (summits, chapter meetings, training courses, etc.).
 At summits, such items may not be placed in open areas, hotel sleeping rooms or distributed indiscriminately.

 No organized event (meal, reception, networking activity, etc.) may be held on location of any summit at any time unless pre-approved by IAOP.

 Examples of Appropriate and Inappropriate Activities

 Prior to an event, you may make a personalized contact with someone with a request for an introduction at the event.
 It is encouraged to use the Summit Hub for this purpose.

 You may send a clearly personalized communication (written or verbal) to another member; even if it’s to a person you haven’t met.